mjgilles/cgmisc-public/ledetime-draft-sites.md

 PW: CZlK@\*&ix6TdE2zl

-**This is already wired to HubSpot and can go up as soon as the Operating Agreement is done and we want to begin lead capture.**
+**This is already wired to HubSpot and can go up as soon as the OA is done / we want to begin lead capture.**